RobinTT69/e-z-screenshot-linux/README.md

 `$ chmod +x e-z.sh`

-Finally, using your favourite text editor, replace `'{YOUR-API-KEY}'` in the fourth line of `e-z.sh` with your e-z host api key, as demonstrated below:
+Finally, using your favourite text editor, replace `'{YOUR-API-KEY}'` in `e-z.sh` with your e-z host api key, as demonstrated below:

 ## Go to Account Settings